JirayuJanlert/shiangkongPosApplication-senior-project/README.md

 running.
 However, we will be running the AWS EC2 only untill 31/04/2021.
 You can access Node-Red console at [http://13.250.64.212:1880](http://13.250.64.212:1880),

 After that period, If you wish to use this application:
-1. Install Node-Red on your local machine
-2. You must import the Node-Red project file which included in Resource folder "node-red.json" at Node-Red console which can be access at [http://127.0.0.1:1880](http://127.0.0.1:1880) on your browser.
-3. Install Xammp or Mamp to run MySql server
+1. Install Xammp or Mamp to run MySql server
-4. The sql database file "sqldb.sql" is also located in Resource folder.
+2. The sql database file "sqldb.sql" is also located in Resource folder.
 You must also import the sql database file at [PhpMyadmin](http://127.0.0.1/phpmyadmin) on your local machine.
+3. Install Node-Red on your local machine
+4. You must import the Node-Red project file which included in Resource folder "node-red.json" at Node-Red console which can be access at [http://127.0.0.1:1880](http://127.0.0.1:1880) on your browser.
-5. You may need to configure port number, username, and password of MySql node on Node-Red according to your MySql server.
+6. You may need to configure port number, username, and password of MySql node on Node-Red according to your MySql server.
+7. Modify url variable in all xxx.dart files located in lib/Store folder to match your IP address.
+You can check your IP address by typing "ipconfig" or "ifconfig" in your terminal or command prompt.

 Moreover, you need to install Flutter sdk version >2.0, Android Studio, and Xcode for IOS.
 You can visit the documentation for the mentioned prerequisite tools at the below links.